-American Patriot & Wife of Colonel Richard Richardson
+American Patriot and Wife of Colonel Richard Richardson

 By William Ranney